satssehgal/URLShortnerDjango-/README.md

 # Custom Django URL Shortener App
-Instructions on how to build can be viewed at: https://www.youtube.com/watch?v=ctuSR6UHcuQ
+Instructions on how to build project within one hour can be viewed at: https://www.youtube.com/watch?v=ctuSR6UHcuQ
 <br/>Instruction on how to deploy: Coming Soon

 ## Building Your First Custom App in 1 Hour